tlienart/layout-tester/workflow/getting-started.md

 The first argument of `newsite` is the title of the folder that will be created, and moved to (you can change that later).
-If you are already in a folder that you previous created for this purpose, just indicate the current path with `"."` (i.e.: `newsite(".", ...)`).
+If you are already in a folder that you previously created for this purpose, just indicate the current path with `"."` (i.e.: `newsite(".", ...)`).

 The `template=` keyword argument allows you to specify one of the few